Konthee/superai-3-DataSci-Bigdata/README.md

 ##### Note that the "best accuracy" mode may take longer to train the model, as it will perform a more thorough search for the optimal hyperparameters and ensemble methods.
 However, this can often lead to better results and higher accuracy.

+## Note
+You can find more information and examples in the AutoGluon documentation (https://auto.gluon.ai/stable/index.html).